 Ok, we're ready!
 Let's do this!

-The real deal -- milling our FIELD ONE!!!
+The real deal -- milling our FIELD ONE!!! this is so exciting~~~

 [time lapse video milling]

 <3 <3 <3 we did it!! it is so beautiful, we have tears in the eyes~~~~~

 We want to display a use case for our product and service in a short video.
 It should't be too descriptive, rather it should translate the magic of our idea and model.
 However, to work out our concept and the model itself, it is very helpful to work with use cases.
 Here is one of them: